princetrunks/CustomGlyphDesignerFont_Swift/README.md

      let comboBitMapFont:SSBitmapFont = bitmapFontForFile("combo_text")

 Then I finally create the SSBitmapFontLabelNode that uses this font and add it to my HUD object (which is a child of my game's scene)

     let comboTextNum = comboBitMapFont_.nodeFromString("x\(comboCount)")

     comboTextNum.position = CGPointMake(currentScene.frame.size.width * 0.47, currentScene.frame.size.height * 0.8)

     self.addChild(comboTextNum)

 and there it is.
 That's the "X3" you see in the photo up top.
 The "Combo x" uses another font object and so does the "SCORE" text.
 Also note that the bitmapFontForFile("combo_text") line will use either the .skf file or the .skf@2x file based on which resolution the player is using on their device.
-So, there's no need to create separate SSBitmapFont objects for each resolution. - See more at: http://blog.chucksanimeshrine.com/2014/10/how-to-add-glyphdesigner-custom-bitmap.html#.VFcqP1PF8QS
+So, there's no need to create separate SSBitmapFont objects for each resolution.